ediewilson/ddhi-encoder/README.rst

    ddhi_tag -o zien.tei.xml tmp.tei.xml

+Encoders are then expected to edit the text of the interview, correcting automatically generated named-entity tags and adding new ones.  when this phase of editing is complete, use ``ddhi_generate_standoff`` to  create a ``<standOff>`` element in the interview and link the entities to names in the text.

 Use ``ddhi_mentioned_places`` to extract the places in a TEI file's standoff markup and print it as tab-separated values:

 .. code:: bash

 	  ddhi_mentioned_places lovely.tei.xml > lovely.tsv

+Then use OpenRefine or another tool to refine this list with identifiers and other metadata.

 Use ``ddhi_update_places`` to update the places in a TEI file's standoff markup with identifiers and geo-coordinates obtained via